Vernal-Rain/RandomWordGenerator/README.md

 # RandomWordGenerator
-Random word generator trained to emulate the English language
+Random word generator trained to emulate the English language using sample words